hofstadter-io/hof/docs/content/getting-started/code-generation.md

 ### Repeated Templates

 We just saw how to loop over data and apply a template fragment.
-We can also render with repeated templates, which will write a file for each element of an iterable (list or struct fields). and write a file for each component.
+We can also render with __repeated templates__, which will write a file for each element of an iterable (list or struct fields). and write a file for each component.